 - The Bible was organized through Church tradition.

-- ”Scripture is the only infallible rule for faith” had to become the rally cry and justification for Protestants after the reformation.
+- ”Scripture is the only infallible rule for faith” had to become the rallying cry and justification for Protestants after the reformation.

 - Without the unified tradition of the Church, interpretations of the Bible have created over 33,000 denomination of the Church.